Better yet, build American...

 White Moutain Puzzles – These are great puzzles to keep yourself busy at home during a pandemic (don’t forget your mask if working on one with a friend).
 We do a few of these during Christmas when everyone is back home.
 As a bonus, these puzzles are filthy with Americana.

-Estwing Pry Bar – It took me a couple of broken pry bars before I smartened up and looked for American made.
+Estwing Pry Bar – It took me a couple of broken pry bars before I smartened up and looked for American-made.
 Estwing makes other stuff like a ton of hammers, hatchets, more pry bars, etc. Their stuff feels American when you hold it – you know what I mean.

 Channellock – Do I really have to say more?
 Doesn’t everyone already have one of these bad boys?
-Channellock are the god of pliers and if you can’t find the right Channellock plier for your job then your job doesn’t need pliers.
+Channellock is the god of pliers and if you can’t find the right Channellock plier for your job then your job doesn’t need pliers.
 That reminds me of this fun fact: 99% of American men have confused the Channellock adjustable wrench with a hammer at least once in their lives.

 Eklind Tools – I have a few regular hex sets and some folding hex sets.
 I love buying stuff once.